devanshuruhela/react-native-feedback-hub/README.md

   2. Enable Microsoft Graph API
   3. Add the scopes above (delegated or application)
   4. Get OAuth access token for your user/app

-> ⚠️ Microsoft Graph is the most complex setup.
-We recommend using a user-delegated token to keep integration lightweight.

 ---

 ## 🚀 Example Usage